gitworkflows/meshplay/docs/pages/project/FAQ.md

     <h6>Question: What is Meshplay?</h6>
 </summary>

-<p><strong>Answer:</strong> As a self-service engineering platform, Meshplay enables collaborative design and operation of cloud native infrastructure.</p>
+<p><strong>Answer:</strong> Meshplay is a self-service engineering platform that enables collaborative design and operation of cloud and cloud native infrastructure.</p>
 </details>

 <details>